 Finally, the next transition is towards the quaternary sector.
 The classification separates the quaternary sector from the service sector.
 Although both offer services, the specific quaternary sector focuses on information technology and research and development (R&D) services.

-Tertiary sector in developed countries vs. in developing countries
+Tertiary sector in developed vs. developing countries

 The transition to the tertiary sector marks how a developing country from a less developed country becomes a developed one.
 At least developed countries depend on the primary sector.